RemyPaulJr/notes/Apache Airflow.md

 •  **Tasks**: Individual units of work (like running a Python script, SQL query, or API call)
 •  **Operators**: Templates for tasks (PythonOperator, BashOperator, etc.)
 •  **Scheduler**: Runs your DAGs on schedule
-•  Web UI: Visual interface to monitor and manage your pipelines
+•  **Web UI**: Visual interface to monitor and manage your pipelines

 ### Why am I using Airflow for this project?